 National Science Foundation S-STEM Program

-Iona College's National Science Foundation (NSF) S-STEM Development of Excellence in Science through Intervention, Resilience, and Enrichment (DESIRE) Program offers scholarships to high school students who are planning to complete a major in biochemistry, chemistry or computer science and who demonstrate academic excellence and financial need.
+Iona University's National Science Foundation (NSF) S-STEM Development of Excellence in Science through Intervention, Resilience, and Enrichment (DESIRE) Program offers scholarships to high school students who are planning to complete a major in biochemistry, chemistry or computer science and who demonstrate academic excellence and financial need.

 The NSF awarded Iona this funding with a goal of increasing the number of undergraduates on a successful path to pursue careers in Science, Technology, Engineering and Math (STEM).